ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 established between the search root and the log entry, or a new search root may be created.
-The goal of monitoring a label is to efficiently ensure that, when these new parent nodes are created, they're created correctly such that searches for the same versions continue converging to the same entries in the log.
+The goal of monitoring a label is to efficiently ensure that, when these new parent nodes are created, they're created correctly such that searches for the same versions of a label continue converging to the same entries in the log.

-Monitoring is performed both by the users that own a label (meaning they are the authoritative source for the label's content) and the users that lookup a label.
+Monitoring is performed both by the users that own a label, meaning they are the authoritative source for the label's content, and the users that lookup a label.
 Owners monitor their labels to ensure that past (expected) versions of a label are still correctly stored in the log and that no new (unexpected) versions have been added.
 Users that looked up a label may sometimes need to monitor it